Syngenta looks to China's farmers for growth ahead of mega-IPO

 Input markets are more fragmented in China, offering huge room for share growth.
 Syngenta generated less than 5% of its sales in China before it was acquired by state-run ChemChina in 2017.
 It had less than 1% of the seed market, though a more significant 7% share of crop chemicals.

-MAP is aided in reaching farmers through group affiliate Sinofert Holdings (0297.HK), China's largest fertiliser producer and distributor.
-Its 30,000 retail stores reach farmers working 95% of the country's farmland, reckons Fitch.
+MAP is aided in reaching farmers through group affiliate Sinofert Holdings, China’s largest fertiliser producer and distributor.
+Its 30,000 retail stores reach farmers working 95% of the country’s farmland, reckons Fitch.

 But China’s small farm sizes push up logistics costs, and progress in consolidating land has been slower than expected, said Thomas Luedi, senior partner at Bain & Co in Shanghai.